Risk Awareness in HTN Planning: Real-World Domains with Uncertainty

 \subsection{Smart Homes}

-Smart homes are those that are aware of their state and that can change such state proactively for the safety, comfort, and needs of its residents~\cite{kaldeli2013coordinating}.
-Consider now a family living in a home that is equipped with a system that can coordinate all devices and appliances in the home, and cooperate with a domestic robot similar to the humanoid robot presented in~\cite{gravot2006cooking}.
-The robot has multiple sensors and is able to move around the home, pickup and place things, cut and clean for cooking, and clean the floors.
-As in the previous case study, lets divide between the case of the resident performing the actions and the case of the robot performing the actions.
+Smart homes are home structures aware of their state and can change such state proactively for the safety, comfort, and needs of its residents~\cite{kaldeli2013coordinating}.
+Consider now a family living in a home that is equipped with a system that can coordinate all devices and appliances in the home and cooperate with a domestic robot similar to the humanoid robot presented in~\cite{gravot2006cooking}.
+The robot has multiple sensors and can move around the home, pick up and place things, cut and clean for cooking, and clean the floors.
+Let us divide the discussion between the case of the resident and the robot performing the actions.

-Imagine a scenario in which the robot is helping a person to cook a meal.
+Imagine a scenario in which the robot is helping a person cook a meal.
 Here, we have two types of executing agents; a human and a system (the robot).
 Let us assume that the robot is mixing the dressing for the meal and the person is chopping some vegetables.
-The speed in which each of these actions is done is uncertain due to the capabilities of the person and the robot, which are internal regular sources of uncertainty.
+The speed at which each of these actions is done is uncertain due to the capabilities of the person and the robot, which are internal regular sources of uncertainty.
 The probability of the time needed to perform these actions could be measured based on past experience, or it could be partially known during planning.
 Say that while the person is chopping the vegetables, he gets a knife cut.
 This leads to a failure in the chopping action and is considered a random internal source of uncertainty since it is an unexpected random event that can lead to consequences hard to quantify in advance during planning.

 Consider now a scenario where the robot is cleaning the floor while the inhabitants are moving around, disturbing the robot's movement.
 The movement of home inhabitants is an external regular source of uncertainty that can incur different costs, e.g., time and cleanness.
 Similarly, the robot movement can be considered an external regular source of uncertainty that affects the variability of costs of the inhabitant movement actions.
 Also, leaving the doors closed by inhabitants is another source of external uncertainty that can affect the action costs of the robot.